 Mission Statement and Program Learning Objectives

-Music and dance are essential expressions of human experience.
+Music is essential expressions of human experience.

-- Prepare, inspire, and motivate students for excellence in professional careers in teaching, performance, choreography, composition, research, and related fields;
+- Prepare, inspire, and motivate students for excellence in professional careers in teaching, performance, composition, research, and related fields;

 - Provide and sustain a unique performing arts culture for the university, Silicon Valley, and the greater Bay Area;